2000–01 Orlando Magic season

-McGrady averaged 26.8 points, 7.5 rebounds, 4.6 assists, 1.5 steals and 1.5 blocks per game, and was named Most Improved Player of the Year.
-He was also named to the All-NBA Second Team, finished in sixth place in Most Valuable Player voting, and was selected for the 2001 NBA All-Star Game, which was his first All-Star appearance.
-Hill was also selected for the All-Star Game, but did not play due to his ankle injury, as he averaged 13.8 points and 6.3 rebounds and assists per game each during his short 4-game stint.
-In addition, Darrell Armstrong provided the team with 15.9 points, 7.0 assists and 1.8 steals per game, while Miller contributed 11.9 points per game and was named Rookie of the Year, and selected to the NBA All-Rookie First Team, and Bo Outlaw averaged 7.3 points, 7.7 rebounds, 1.3 steals and 1.7 blocks per game.
-Off the bench, Pat Garrity contributed 8.3 points per game, and John Amaechi provided with 7.9 points per game.
+McGrady averaged 26.8 points, 7.5 rebounds, 4.6 assists, 1.5 steals and 1.5 blocks per game, and was named the NBA Most Improved Player of the Year, and was also named to the All-NBA Second Team.
+In addition, Hill averaged 13.8 points, and 6.3 rebounds and assists per game each during his short four-game stint, while Darrell Armstrong provided the team with 15.9 points, 7.0 assists and 1.8 steals per game, Miller contributed 11.9 points per game, led the Magic with 148 three-point field goals, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team, and Bo Outlaw averaged 7.3 points, 7.7 rebounds, 1.3 steals and 1.7 blocks per game.
+Off the bench, Pat Garrity contributed 8.3 points per game, while John Amaechi provided with 7.9 points per game, and Michael Doleac averaged 6.4 points and 3.5 rebounds per game.

+During the NBA All-Star weekend at the MCI Center in Washington, D.C., McGrady and Hill were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Hill did not participate due to his ankle injury; it was McGrady's first ever All-Star appearance.
+In addition, McGrady also participated in the NBA 2Ball Competition, along with Nykesha Sales of the WNBA's Orlando Miracle, while Miller was selected for the NBA Rookie Challenge Game, as a member of the Rookies team, and Garrity participated in the NBA Three-Point Shootout.
+McGrady also finished in sixth place in Most Valuable Player voting.

-However, in the playoffs, the Magic lost in four games in the Eastern Conference First Round to the Milwaukee Bucks.
-Following the season, Amaechi signed as a free agent with the Utah Jazz.
+However, in the 2001 NBA playoffs, the Magic lost in four games in the Eastern Conference First Round to the Milwaukee Bucks.
+Following the season, Amaechi signed as a free agent with the Utah Jazz, and Doleac was traded to the Cleveland Cavaliers.

 For the season, the Magic changed their primary logo, and slightly changed their uniforms, adding their new alternate logo on the right leg of their shorts.
 The primary logo remained in use until 2010.